Can portfolio theory save lives?

 Another problem with applying portfolio analysis to NIH is that past performance is no guarantee of future returns.
 Researchers have made no progress against Alzheimer's, but maybe the big breakthrough is just around the corner.

 Since NIH typically funds the most basic research it is not easy to predict returns.
-Authors of the new paper admit "the relation between NIH spending and changes in YLL is not nearly as direct as the relation between investing in the stock market and changes in one's net worth."
+Authors of the new paper admit "the relation between NIH spending and changes in YLL [years of life lost] is not nearly as direct as the relation between investing in the stock market and changes in one's net worth."

 Also, portfolio theory assumes that if $1 invested today will yield $1.20 in five years, then $2 will yield $2.40.
 Doubling the investment doubles the return.
 But with NIH, the authors acknowledged, "it is not at all clear that doubling the budget of a given Institute will double its impact on future changes in YLL."